cipherstash/encrypt-query-language/README.bigpicture.md

 ### 1.1 What is encryption in use?

-Encryption in use refers to the practice of keeping data encrypted even while it's being processed or queried in the database.
+Encryption in use is the practice of keeping data encrypted even while it's being processed or queried in the database.
-Unlike traditional encryption methods that secure data only at rest (on disk) or in transit (over the network), encryption in use ensures that data remains encrypted during computation, providing an additional layer of security against unauthorized access.
+Unlike traditional encryption methods that secure data only at rest (on disk) or in transit (over the network), encryption in use keeps the data encrypted while operations are being performed on the data.
+This provides an additional layer of security against unauthorized access — an adversary needs access to the encrypted data _and_ encryption keys.

 ### 1.2 Why use encryption in use?